dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/predetected-regions-unit.md

 # PredetectedRegionsUnit

-The `PredetectedRegionsUnit` class represents a unit that contains a collection of pre-detected regions.
+The `PredetectedRegionsUnit` class extends the `IntermediateResultUnit` class and represents a unit of intermediate result specifically for pre-detected regions.

 ## Definition